gokulsatya/TOAD-SAGE/README.md

 ### Usage

-1. Click the TOAD SAGE icon in your browser
+1. Click the TOAD SAGE🐸 icon in your browser
 2. Input or paste security incident details
 3. Review the analysis, which includes:
    - Threat assessment